-The Magic Fountain of Montjuic has become one of Barcelona’s most popular attractions and is where the “Piromusical” is held, a true balletic spectacle of water and light.
+THE MAGIC FOUNTAIN OF MONTJUIC has become one of Barcelona’s most popular attractions.
+This is where the “Piromusical” is held, a true balletic spectacle of water and light.

-Las Ramblas is located in the heart of the city and packed with people almost 24/7, Las Ramblas is one of the world’s most famous strips.
+LAS RAMBLAS is located in the heart of the city and packed with people almost 24/7.
+It is one of the world’s most famous strips.

-Las Ramblas is a long road that stretches from Plaza Catalunya all the way to the Christoper Columbus statue near the port, with only two narrow one-way traffic roads which run on either side of the central Ramblas Boulevard.
-Walking down Las Ramblas you can find street performers, human statues, flower stands, outdoor eating and even pet stores, but be careful of pick-pockets and bag snatchers, there is a small minority of individuals who like to take advantage of this tourist-filled area.
+Las Ramblas is a long road that stretches from Plaza Catalunya all the way to the Christoper Columbus.
+It only has two narrow one-way traffic roads which run on either side of the central Ramblas Boulevard.
+Walking down Las Ramblas you can find street performers, human statues, flower stands, outdoor eating, and even pet stores.
+You just have to be careful of pickpockets and bag snatchers.
+There is a small minority of individuals who like to take advantage of this tourist-filled area.

-The Gothic Quarter is one of the oldest districts in the city and it’s ironically where you’ll find some of the newest addictions by street artists.
-Whilst strolling through this quarter, you will walk past the merchants’ palaces of Carrer Montcada, stand mesmerized by the watchtower of the Plaça del Rei or you can admire the cloisters and choir stalls of the stark yet imposing Gothic Cathedral and more.
+The Gothic Quarter is one of the oldest districts in the city.
+Ironically, it’s where you’ll find some of the newest addictions by street artists.
+Whilst strolling through this quarter, you will walk past the merchants’ palaces of Carrer Montcada, stand mesmerized by the watchtower of the Plaça del Rei.
+You can also admire the cloisters and choir stalls of the stark yet imposing Gothic Cathedral and more.

 This green oasis in the heart of the city makes for the perfect escape from the crowded city.
-Spend a few hours wandering amongst the walkways, flowerbeds and palm trees while checking out the fountains and sculptures dotted around the park.
-You can hire out a rowing boat if you wish to go out on the lake or check out the zoo.
+Spend a few hours wondering amongst the walkways, flowerbeds, and palm trees.
+Don’t forget to check out the fountains and sculptures dotted around the park.
+You can hire out a rowing boat and go out on the lake, or check out the zoo.

-Only 10 minutes from the city you will find over 4 km of splendid Barcelona beaches where you can lay out your towel and work on that tan.
+Only 10 minutes from the city you will find over 4 km of splendid BARCELONA BEACHES.
+You can lay out your towel and work on that tan.

-If the weather is nice you can go for a nice swim in the water, or if you like sports there’s the opportunity to play volleyball on most of the beaches.
+If the weather is nice you can go for a swim in the water.
+Perhaps if you like sports there’s the opportunity to play volleyball on most of the beaches.
 If you are looking for some less crowded beaches, then walk further north towards the Fòrum area.